CodeWithSomesh/SunnySideAgency-LandingPage/README.md

 2023-03-15 (6)

 5. OOPS!
 Some error occured
 And if the status is anything other than 200 then it will return "failure.html" file.
-There is a button which will redirect the user to the Newsletter Signup page once again, allowing them to try submitting their details again.
+There is a button which will redirect the user to the Newsletter Signup page once

-2023-03-15 (3)